guillaumewuip/guillaumewuip.github.io/_posts/2020-12-01-using-google-less-files.md

 No files I edit everyday and even less that I share with others.

-I only use my computer to access the files so the requirements for the alternative are versy simple:
+I only use one computer to access the files so the requirements for the alternative are versy simple:

-- It should be easy to work with files locally (one computer only) and sync them (auto-sync would be great)
+- It should be easy to work with files locally and sync them (auto-sync would be great)
 - No platform lock.
 I'm lot leaving Google Drive to be locked with another platform.
-- No need for a too much space.
+- No need for too much space.
 A few dozen Go will be OK.
 - Encryption + EU based hosting would be a plus
 - Very cheap.
 It's "just" a distant disk actually, I'm not willing to pay much for that.

-The alternative I now use for those files is very simple: an encrypted S3 bucket synced with a local directory.
+The alternative I found is very simple: an encrypted S3 bucket synced with a local directory.

-[`rclone`](https://rclone.org/) works really great to sync the local directory with the encrypted bucket.
-I've written a small [LaunchAgents script](https://github.com/guillaumewuip/Home/blob/32b542be6c04e69b450141e4c4c027e4e5a9a14a/LaunchAgents/com.wuips.backup.sync.plist) that do that every hour.
+I use [`rclone`](https://rclone.org/) too sync the local directory with the encrypted bucket.
+It's works really great and can add an encryption layer on top of one ressource.
+I've written a small [LaunchAgents script](https://github.com/guillaumewuip/Home/blob/32b542be6c04e69b450141e4c4c027e4e5a9a14a/LaunchAgents/com.wuips.backup.sync.plist) that update the bucket with local changes every hour.

 <figure>
   <img alt="Rclone schema" src="/assets/img/google-less-files-rclone.png" />